 We re-introduced ourselves to you with our new brand

 One exciting output from our journey during the last two years is Givelify’s new brand identity.
-We have a new logo that leads with the simple and powerful symbol of a heart.
+We have a new logo that leads with a simple and powerful heart symbol.

 Our new color palette was chosen to reflect the spirit of our passionate and sincere giving community.
-We also incorporated other design changes that properly represents the generosity movement.
+We also incorporated other design changes that properly represent the generosity movement.

-Click the links below to watch the videos that highlight the work of the churches and nonprofits below as they serve senior citizens, at-risk youth, students, teen mothers, and other communities in need.
-Donate to their causes or just help us celebrate all the good they are putting in the world:
+Click the links below to watch the videos highlighting the churches and nonprofits’ work as they serve senior citizens, at-risk youth, students, teen mothers, and other communities in need.
+Donate to their causes or help us celebrate all the good they are putting in the world:

 As allies of the faith-based organizations and nonprofits that use the Givelify platform, we want to tell their stories of impact on their behalf the best way we know how.

-At Givelify, we often refer to pastors and faith leaders as “faith responders” in recognition of the huge role they play in shepherding their communities through the pandemic.
-Much like the doctors, nurses, and other healthcare professionals who are the medical first responders during COVID-19, these faith responders should also be celebrated as champions of their communities.
+At Givelify, we often refer to pastors and faith leaders as “faith responders” to recognize their massive role in shepherding their communities through the pandemic.
+Like the doctors, nurses, and other healthcare professionals who are the medical first responders during COVID-19, these faith responders should also be celebrated as champions of their communities.

 But our Bravo!
-Stories of Good can highlight only a fraction of the good work of our giving community, that stretches across all 50 U.S. states and beyond.
-In fact, the furthest donation on our mobile giving app traveled 11,409 miles from Perth, Australia, to an organization in Augusta, Georgia.
+Stories of Good can highlight only a fraction of our giving community’s good work, stretching across all 50 U.S. states and beyond.
+The furthest donation on our mobile giving app traveled 11,409 miles from Perth, Australia, to an organization in Augusta, Georgia.

 You gave big in 2021: $1 Billion

-Without a doubt, the generosity of our giving community is unwavering and vast.
+Undoubtedly, our giving community’s generosity is unwavering and vast.
 In just eight years, givers have supported 86,000 causes on the Givelify app, including help for hunger relief, shelter and housing, tornado relief, education, women’s causes, and others.

-About a third, or 8.3 million donations totaling $1 billion, of all of the donations given during the last eight-year lifespan of Givelify was given in the last year alone – even while a pandemic continued to rage.
-That means that every single minute, nearly 16 donations were flowing through our mobile giving app and more good was happening throughout communities all over the world.
+About a third, or 8.3 million donations totaling $1 billion, of all donations given during the last eight-year lifespan of Givelify was given in the previous year alone – even while a pandemic continued to rage.
+That means that every single minute, nearly 16 donations were flowing through our mobile giving app every minute, and more good was happening throughout communities worldwide.

-Even as you read this, someone is likely giving a donation to their favorite organization or cause right now on Givelify, even though there are likely no church services going on or no nonprofit fundraising events taking place.
-Our research shows that while Sundays account for nearly half of Givelify donations, the other half come from the other weekdays combined.
-The joy of giving is for people to be able to give when they feel the inspiration in that moment.
+Even as you read this, someone is likely donating to their favorite organization or cause on Givelify, even though there are probably no church services or nonprofit fundraising events taking place.
+Our research shows that while Sundays account for nearly half of Givelify donations, the other half comes from the other weekdays combined.
+The joy of giving is for people to be able to give when they feel the inspiration at that moment.

 Looking ahead to 2022

-In 2022, Givelify plans to double down on making giving instant and joyful to help unlock the generosity that exists in all of us.
+In 2022, Givelify plans to double down on making giving instant and joyful to help unlock the generosity in all of us.

 According to research, people give an average of $890 a year.
 That number skyrockets to more than $3,000 if they use Givelify.

-I like to think that our mobile giving app makes people 4.5 times more generous than they would typically be because we make it very easy and very simple.
-At least that’s what they share with us.
-Just look at our more than 90,000 reviews, which make Givelify the most loved and trusted giving app.
+Our mobile giving app makes people 4.5 times more generous than they would typically be because we make it easy and simple.
+At least, that’s what they share with us.
+Look at our more than 90,000 reviews, which make Givelify the most loved and trusted giving app.

 One donor shared: “Thank you for the great user-friendly mode of navigation with your app.
 It truly makes my experience of giving easy.”
 Added Debra M.: “Such an easy, secure app to use!”

 I’m excited about what’s ahead for our giving community in 2022.
-For the organizations that call us home, in the coming months we will unveil more products and features to help grow their giving.
+For the organizations that call us home, we will unveil more products and features to help grow their giving in the coming months.

 One of our core strengths at Givelify is delving into and understanding giving behavior.
-This year, we will provide organizations with the more data, analytics and insights needed to further expand their pool of consistent givers so they can fuel their vision.
+This year, we will provide organizations with more data, analytics, and insights needed to expand their pool of consistent givers further so they can fuel their vision.

-This year, we will have a wider rollout of Snap-to-Give®, a fast and safe way to introduce first-time donors to online giving.
+This year, we will have a broader rollout of Snap-to-Give®, a fast and safe way to introduce first-time donors to online giving.
 Contact your Giving Success Coach or Customer Support for assistance.

 For our givers, we all know giving feels good.
 We’re honored to connect donors to the organizations and causes that matter most to them.
-We believe in the importance of celebrating the meaningful, generous contributions they make every day.
+We believe in celebrating the meaningful, generous contributions they make every day.

 And we have some exciting developments happening on that front too.
 Stay tuned!